Survey: Even as schools reopen, many students learn remotely - WTMJ

 White students continued to be far more likely to be back in the classroom, with 52% of white fourth graders receiving full-time, in-person instruction.
 By contrast, less than a third of Black and Hispanic fourth graders were back at school full time, along with just 15% of Asian students.

-The survey does not ask whether students are learning remotely by choice or because their schools do not offer an in-person option.
-But the wide gulf between school offerings and student learning data suggests that at least some students are opting to stay remote even after their schools reopen classrooms.
+The results do not indicate whether students are learning remotely by choice or because their schools do not offer an in-person option.
+The mismatch between what schools are offering and what students are getting is at least partly explained by big urban districts that have been slow to offer in-person options.
+But it’s clear that at least some students are opting to stay remote even after their schools reopen classrooms.

+In New Mexico, where all school districts were expected to be open for in-person learning this week, some students stayed back.
+Among them was 14-year-old Jonathan Chilton, a freshman in Santa Fe, who watched class from his laptop on Tuesday while around half of his district attended in-person.
+He was reconsidering his choice, though, after dealing with internet issues and a teacher who was split between two audiences.

+“Before it was like — she was just sitting down and talking to everyone,” Jonathan said.
+“We try to understand what she’s saying sometimes because, like, it lags when she’s in the classroom.”

 Although wide racial disparities persisted in the new round of data, the Education Department saw a glimmer of hope in a slight increase among Black students learning fully in-person.
 From January to February, the rate ticked up from 28% to 30%.